Mr-Randell/aim-backend/README.md

 ## N/B: Most commits were made to the 'DEVELOP' branch for the purpose of error control such that final approved version is merged i>

 ## Focus 🎯
-Building AIM APP API that uses Active Record to access and persist data in a database, which will be used by a separate AIM React ap>
+Building AIM APP API that uses Active Record to access and persist data in a database, which will be used by a separate AIM React app

 This README would normally document whatever steps are necessary to get the application up and running.